Krystian Pearce: International career

 Pearce switched to represent Barbados and made his debut in a 2–2 draw with Guyana in a 2019–20 CONCACAF Nations League qualifying match on 6 September 2018.
 However, he and fellow debutant Hallam Hope were deemed ineligible by CONCACAF, and the result of the match overturned into a 3–0 defeat for Barbados.
 His Barbados nationality was formally recognised by FIFA in December 2020, making him once again eligible to represent the country.

 Style of play

 Pearce is good in the air, as one would expect of a large man, and has pace and composure.
 He is equally comfortable with the ball at his feet and does not lack confidence.
 According to Birmingham Academy manager Terry Westley, "he has pace and power in abundance and he will be an absolute giant when he stops growing.
 He's strong, he's tidied up his feet and he's another ... who is not flash or arrogant.
 He thrives on being pushed."
-His nickname is "Chief", because "one of the [Birmingham] coaches said he saw a movie and there was a chief in it who didn't talk much but everyone looked up to him and respected him.
-I am like that so everyone gave me the name."